front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

     },
     {
       implementation: "PerMagentoCustomerGroup",
-      // Will scope all data from the CatalogPrice dataLoader with the customer group
+      // Will scope all data from the CatalogPrice DataLoader with the customer group
       // before they are transmitted to the previous strategy (Redis).
       // Other dataLoaders will use Redis storage in a standard fashion.
       supports: ["CatalogPrice"],